Norfolk Row, Sheffield, S1

 The old chapel was demolished, and while the new church was being built, the Mount Tabor Methodist Chapel at the corner of Rockingham Street and Wellington Street, newly dedicated to St John the Baptist, was used by the congregation.
 The new church would be dedicated to St Marie, the Frenchifying (medievalising?) of St Mary being a favourite conceit of Pugin and his followers.
 Fr Pratt died aged just 38 in 1849, before the church was completed, and was buried at St Bede, Rotherham; however, shortly afterwards he was reinterred near the high altar at St Marie’s, beneath a monument designed by Thomas Earp.

 The high altar was consecrated and the first Mass said by Bishop Briggs on 10 September 1850, and the church was publicly and solemnly dedicated on the following day.
 It was built and furnished with the support of the family of the Duke of Norfolk as well as by members of the congregation, and cost £10,562 12s 2d.
-It is a fine example of Puginian Gothic Revival architecture, containing a reredos designed by A. W. Pugin and made at Myers’ workshop by Theodore Phyffers., and original stained glass by William Wailes (including the east window, designed by George Goldie) and Hardman & Co. (west window, designed by A. W. Pugin).
+It is a fine example of Puginian Gothic Revival architecture, containing a reredos designed by A. W. Pugin and made at Myers’ workshop by Theodore Phyffers, and original stained glass by William Wailes (including the east window, designed by George Goldie) and Hardman & Co. (west window, designed by A. W. Pugin).
 Floor tiles in the chancel, Norfolk Chantry and Blessed Sacrament Chapel were designed and supplied by Minton & Co., the woodwork by Thomas Hayball (carpentry) and his son Arthur (carving, including the rood figures).
 In keeping with Puginian best practice, a rood screen enclosed the entrance to the sanctuary.

 The main developments between 1850 and 1980 were as follows: